-All USD faculty, staff, and students are automatically enrolled into the University's Emergency Notification System.
+All USD faculty, staff, and students are automatically enrolled into the university's Emergency Notification System.
 If you need to update your emergency contact information, please sign onto the MySanDiego portal at https://my.sandiego.edu/.
-The Emergency Notification section is located on the right side of the page.
-We encourage USD community members to regularly update their Emergency contact information on the MySanDiego portal.
+The Emergency Notification section is located on the main landing page.
+We encourage USD community members to regularly update their emergency contact information on the MySanDiego portal.